Most abortions now banned in Iowa after Gov. Kim Reynolds signs 'fetal heartbeat' law

 Reynolds, a Republican, signed the law at the Family Leadership Summit, a gathering of conservative Christians that featured remarks by a half-dozen Republican presidential candidates.

-The Iowa Legislature passed the law in a marathon daylong special legislative session on Tuesday, which drew massive protests and heckling from the galleries as lawmakers voted around 11 p.m.
+The Iowa Legislature passed the law in a marathon daylong special legislative session on Tuesday, which drew massive protests and heckling as lawmakers voted around 11 p.m.

 Although a few Republican lawmakers voted against the measure, the GOP was largely united in supporting the law, while Democrats were universally opposed.